Located in Victoria Square.

-The statue commemorates Cook's three voyages around New Zealand and was donated by bookmaker and philanthropist Matthew Barnett (1861 - 1935).
+The statue commemorates Cook's three voyages around New Zealand and was donated by bookmaker and philanthropist Matthew Barnett (1861 to 1935).

 Unveiled in 1932, the statue was originally located at the junction of Colombo and Victoria Streets until it was moved in 1989 to its current, more central location.

-There is more information about the statues in our city(external link) on the Christchurch City Libraries website.
+There is more information about the statues in Christchurch on the Christchurch City Libraries website(external link).